Runique Admin

 Configuration via the panel

-3. Go to Admin → Users, open the staff profile
+3. Go to Admin → Users → assign the group to the user

 Immediate revocation

-Removing a droit from a user takes effect on their next request — no logout required.
-Deleting a droit from eihwaz_droits clears the permissions cache for all users instantly.
+Removing a group from a user takes effect on their next request.
+Deleting a group clears the permissions cache for all its members instantly.

 Superuser-only resources

-The droits and groupes resources can only be accessed by an is_superuser.
-No scoped droit can unlock their access for a staff user — this is a fixed framework rule.
+The groupes and groupes_droits resources can only be accessed by an is_superuser.
+No group can unlock their access for a staff user — this is a fixed framework rule.

-This prevents privilege escalation: a staff user can never modify their own droits or those of other users.
+This prevents privilege escalation: a staff user can never modify their own permissions.

 authenticated?